MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 ## Getting started

+Before you can start using Office 365 Multi-Geo, Microsoft needs to configure your Exchange Online tenant for multi-geo support.
+This one-time configuration process is triggered after you order the *Multi-Geo Capabilities in Office 365* service plan and the licenses show up in your tenant.
+This one-time configuration process should typically take less than 30 days to complete.
+To order Office 365 Multi-Geo, contact your Microsoft representative.
+You'll receive notifications in the [Office 365 message center](https://support.office.com/article/Message-center-in-Office-365-38FB3333-BFCC-4340-A37B-DEDA509C2093) when your configuration has completed.
+Configuration is automatically triggered once your multi-geo licenses show up in your tenant.

-To get started with Office 365 Multi-Geo, the first step is to [plan your multi-geo environment](plan-for-multi-geo.md).
+While your tenant is beingn provisioned, read [plan your multi-geo environment](plan-for-multi-geo.md).
 Next, [learn about administering a multi-geo environment](administering-a-multi-geo-environment.md) and [how your users will experience a multi-geo environment](multi-geo-user-experience.md).
-When you are ready to set up Office 365 Multi-Geo, [configure your tenant for multi-geo](multi-geo-tenant-configuration.md), then move any existing [sharepoint sites](move-sharepoint-between-geo-locations.md) and [OneDrive sites](move-onedrive-between-geo-locations.md)  to thier new geo locations, and [set up search](configure-search-for-multi-geo.md).
+When you are ready to set up Office 365 Multi-Geo, [configure your tenant for multi-geo](multi-geo-tenant-configuration.md), then move any existing [sharepoint sites](move-sharepoint-between-geo-locations.md) and [OneDrive sites](move-onedrive-between-geo-locations.md)  to their new geo locations, and [set up search](configure-search-for-multi-geo.md).